-The SS is similar to TTP [6] and employs the TDMA approach.
-The investigation of the SS is not in the scope of this paper and can be studied as an independent scheduling problem.
 We refer the reader to the companion paper [14] for a detailed description.
-The DS is similar to ByteFlight [7] and employs the flexible TDMA (FTDMA) approach.
-The smallest time unit in the DS is the minislot (MS) with a duration of $T{\rm MS}$ (in ms), and the DS contains a fixed number of $N{\rm DS}$ MS, where $N{\rm DS} \leq N{\rm DS,max} = 7994$.
+The DS is similar to ByteFlight [7] and employs the FTDMA approach.
+The smallest time unit in the DS is the minislot (MS) with a duration of $T{\rm MS}$ (in milliseconds), and the DS contains a fixed number of $N{\rm DS}$ MS, where $N{\rm DS} \leq N{\rm DS,max} = 7994$.
 The DS consists of consecutive dynamic slots (DYS) that are superimposed on MS. If a message is transmitted in a DYS, then the length of the DYS is equal to the number of MS needed for message transmission.
 Otherwise, the length of the DYS is one MS.

 Each node maintains a slot counter to follow the progress of the DS.
-It is initialized to 1 at the beginning of each FC, and is incremented in every DYS.
-The arbitration procedure ensures that only frames with a Frame Id (FID) that equals the current value of the slot counter can be transmitted [8].
-Therefore, we interchangeably use the notion FID to express the Frame ID and the value of the slot counter in the remainder of the paper.
-The DS in Figure 1 consists of 20 MS. In the first FlexRay cycle, messages are transmitted in the second, fifth, and sixth DYS, whereas the length of, e.g., the second DYS is 6 MS.
+It is initialized to 1 at the beginning of each FC and is incremented in every DYS.
+The arbitration procedure ensures that only frames with a frame ID (FID) that equals the current value of the slot counter can be transmitted [8].
+Therefore, we interchangeably use the notion FID to express the frame ID and the value of the slot counter in the remainder of this paper.
+The DS in Fig. 1 consists of 20 MS. In the first FC, messages are transmitted in the second, fifth, and sixth DYS, whereas the length of, e.g., the second DYS is 6 MS.